JOHNNYMACONNY/ybf-studio/docs/ux_fixes_completion_summary.md

 ## **🎉 CONCLUSION**

-The AudioServiceApp UX fixes have been **successfully completed**!
+The YBF Studio UX fixes have been **successfully completed**!
 The application is now:

 - ✅ **100% Functional** - All features work as expected
 - ✅ **Production Ready** - Builds successfully, no errors